adbenitez/p8totic/README.md

 This is a small tool that converts the proprietary [PICO-8](https://www.lexaloffle.com/pico-8.php) fantasy console's cartridges (in both textual `.p8` and binary `.p8.png` format) into the Free and Open Source [TIC-80](https://tic80.com) console's [.tic](https://github.com/nesbox/TIC-80/wiki/.tic-File-Format) cartridge format, and tries to be feature complete while doing so.
-As a bonus, it can extract `.tic` from TIC-80 `.tic.png` cartridges too.
+As a bonus, it can extract `.tic` from TIC-80 `.tic.png` cartridges too, and if the input is a `.tic` file, then outputs `.tic.png`.

 Features
 --------